fguchelaar/mock-sonos-http-api/README.md

 That led me to implement a _mock_ version of the API's needed for my specific application.
 Currently I only need to list all the zones, group them and set the volumes.

+**Note:** the state of the application is not persisted, but instead gets reset on every launch.

 Small requirements, leading to a small and hopefully simple app.
 Feel free to contribute, if you think this might be useful for your own project.